 SIP trunking cons

 - High cost of installation: SIP trunk-based phone systems are often cheaper to maintain than analog phone systems in the long run, but installation can be costly.
 While you likely won’t need to replace each element of your PBX, you may need to make a few upgrades, such as having a gateway capable of converting SIP to PRI.
 Entirely replacing the existing PBX is also possible, but that will be even more expensive.
 A provider will charge a one-time setup fee when implementing a SIP trunking system.
 You’ll also have to pay for a new 411 directory listing.
 Porting over old phone numbers is possible and typically desirable, as you won’t have to update your contact information on the web.
 Each number being ported will cost you, however.
-For large telephone systems, this can get expensive quickly, and the process can also require a significant administrative investment.
+This can get expensive for large telephone systems, and the process can also require a significant administrative investment.
 You will need to ensure the new phone system has been properly configured, legacy phone numbers have been ported, and 411 directory information has been updated.

-- Unique maintenance requirements: Like analog phone systems, SIP trunk-based phone systems are not immune to failure or error.
+- Unique maintenance requirements: SIP trunk-based phone systems are not immune to failure or error like analog phone systems.
 If your SIP trunking phone system isn’t working as expected (or at all), you may have to reach out to the provider.
-With the right knowledge, though, it’s often possible for SIP trunking end users to troubleshoot basic problems independently.
+With the right knowledge, SIP trunking end users often can troubleshoot basic problems independently.
 For example, an IP phone that can’t connect to the SIP server may experience frequent issues with call connectivity.
 Your IT team may know to check the configuration of your firewall before reaching out to the SIP provider.

 - Internet reliance: With SIP trunking, if the internet goes out, your phone system goes out.
-Bundling your phone system and internet won’t typically be an issue, but it may make contacting your internet service provider more difficult in the event of an outage.
+Bundling your phone system and internet won’t typically be an issue, but it may make contacting your internet service provider more difficult during an outage.

 How to choose a SIP trunk provider